Summary ꙳ Objectives

 Biodiversity ⋆ Species ⋆ Ecosystems ⋆ Focus ⋆ Observing ⋆ Recording ⋆ Science Methods ⋆ Systems Thinking ⋆ Natural Processes/Cycles ⋆ Citizen Science

-While pretty much everybody now knowns about Climate Change, less than 5% of our populations understand what biodiversity is.
+While pretty much everybody now knows about Climate Change, less than 5% of our population understands what biodiversity is.
 Even less knows about the current threats or the fact that we crossed in 2016 a biodiversity loss safe threshold, and that we are in a midst of what has been long qualified among scientists as the Anthropocene extinction.
-Generally, the vast majority of us does not grasp why it is critical to protecting it.
+Generally, the vast majority of us do not grasp why it is critical to protect it.

 Our goal here is not to dramatize, we are only stating the obvious science so that we can act.
-Our intent is rather to make that science accessible and raise awareness, then to make it actionable and help people understand that it is not an end.
+Our intent is rather to make that science accessible and raise awareness than to make it actionable and help people understand that it is not an end.
 We can act now, we can help and mitigate some of our impacts.

-That's what this lesson is about: unearthing the magic of biodiversity and reacquaint ourselves with systems thinking, so that we embrace and protect Biodiversity...
-After all, we owe 'it' our very Life, as well as we owe this to our children and our loved ones.
+That's what this lesson is about: unearthing the magic of biodiversity and reacquainting ourselves with systems thinking so that we embrace and protect Biodiversity...
+After all, we owe 'it' our very Life.
 Happy exploration to all! ツ

 "There are millions of different kinds of animals and plants in the world.
 Millions of different solutions to the problems of staying alive."